-If there’s one trait that defines Mother Nature, it’s “unpredictable.”
+If there’s one trait which defines Mother Nature, it’s “unpredictable.”
 You don’t always know when a storm will hit your Wyoming home and cause excessive damage to your roof.
-When it does, however, you need to take quick action, which includes working with your insurance company to get a favorable claim in relation to the damage done to your roof.
-The following are tips and suggestions to help make the claim process easier and beneficial to you.
+When it does, you need to take quick action, which includes working with your insurance company to get a favorable claim in relation to the damage done to your roof.
+The following are tips and suggestions to help make the claim process easier and more beneficial to you.

 1. Act quickly

 As mentioned, it’s essential to act quickly when a storm damages your roof.
 First, call a roofer and schedule an inspection for as soon as possible.
 The roofer will determine what repairs are needed – or if you’ll need a roof replacement.